DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 The "working" struct looks cleaner, but in practice, you need to query the containing condition to find the `parameter_underlying_type` for the parameter (given the condition function to which it is a parameter).
 As indicated by the comments, several of the C++-level types represent multiple `parameter_underlying_type`s; for example, `uint32_t` can be: an unsigned integer; the ID of an alias on the condition's owning quest; the index of a package-data on the condition's owning package; or, if this isn't the first parameter, it can be the ID of a quest stage, belonging to the quest indicated by the previous-sibling parameter.

 In other words, it's a "split variant," where you need to consult two pieces of information to identify the meaning of the value inside: the variant's current contained type; and the value of a `parameter_underlying_type` enum.
 Worse: the enum isn't retained as state *on the parameter*, but rather is deduced from separate state (the condition function ID) on the containing condition.
+On top of all of this, you still need to know the underlying C++ type with which a `parameter_underlying_type` is being represented: you have to know that enumeration values are stored as `int32_t`s specifically.

+An alternative approach would be to use `std::variant` indices: you can have more than one of the same type in a `std::variant`, and then identify the variant variations by index rather than by type.
+If the indices match the `parameter_underlying_type` enum, then you can just cast it to `size_t`.
+Better still would be a custom type that wraps `std::variant` and offers more ergonomic access using the `parameter_underlying_type` enum rather than `size_t` or typenames.

 #### Unifying the split variant